sowmya04101998/DistributedTraining/README.md

 # **Deep Learning Training Examples with PyTorch**

 This repository provides a comprehensive guide and practical examples for training deep learning models using PyTorch across various parallelism strategies.
-Whether you are working on single-GPU training or scaling to multi-GPU setups with Distributed Data Parallel (DDP) or Fully Sharded Data Parallel (FSDP), these examples will guide you through the process.
+Whether you are working on single-GPU training or scaling to multi-GPU setups with Distributed Data Parallel (DDP)  these examples will guide you through the process.

 ---